-In this video, FLIR i7 thermal imaging camera was used.
-The temperature range of a colour scheme was set in the interval of −9 °C and 34 °C, the emissivity was ε = 0.95.
+In this video, the FLIR i7 thermal imaging camera was used.
+The temperature range of the colour scheme was set in the interval of −9 °C and 34 °C, the emissivity was ε = 0.95.

 Choose the spray carefully!
 Using deodorant or insecticide shouldn’t be a problem; however, inhaling aerosols of some industrial sprays can be irritating for more sensitive students.
 It is therefore advisable not to use them in closed and poorly ventilated rooms!
 Outside you can experiment without restrictions.

-Do not apply the spray on materials that can get wet with the application!
-There is a risk that the surface below it can be damaged.
+Do not apply the spray to materials that the liquid can pass through!
+There is a risk that the surface below can be damaged.
 For example, paper or fabric is unsuitable.

 If the students themselves carry out the experiment, it is essential to keep them under supervision.
 If they try to test the cooling effects of the spray on themselves and use a large amount of it, they are in real danger of frostbite.
 Even ordinary repellants and deodorants are able to reduce the temperature of the surface with room temperature in the order of tens of degrees Celsius!

 The students can be motivated by their own experience.
-Probably, at least some of them have encountered the fact that when they use a deodorant or repellent during a hot summer day (the spraz being at thermal equilibrium with the surroundings), its application is still accompanied with a feeling of cold.
+Probably, at least some of them have encountered the fact that when they use a deodorant or repellent during a hot summer day (with the spray being at thermal equilibrium with the surroundings), its application is still accompanied with a feeling of cold.